Top tips to help you choose your ideal table tennis table.

 These tables can have their undercarriage made of metal or wood.
 Personally, I prefer table tennis tables with wooden legs because I think they provide a much better foundation and better playing characteristics.

-If your table will be used by a table tennis player who uses a wheelchair, then the position of the table legs is very important.
+If your table will be used by any table tennis players who use a wheelchair, then the position of the table legs is very important.

 Some tables have the legs positioned very close to the end of the table, whilst others are set back towards the middle of the table.